scimusmn/tulsa-rollercoaster-camera/README.md

 ![Triggered camera](img/08-triggered.png)

+You do not need to save your configurations; they will save automatically on closing the program.

+> **WARNING** Make sure to close the "Configure Cameras" window when exiting.
+Closing the "Terminal" window will kill the process before it has a chance to save your changes!

+> **WARNING II** The program only saves settings for the Track 1 & Track 2 cameras.
+If you haven't set a camera to control one of the tracks, its settings will **not** be saved.

 ## Building the programs

 Compiling requires cmake, GTK3, pkg-config, OpenCV, and libserialport.
 Clone the repository with `git clone https://github.com/scimusmn/tulsa-rollercoaster-camera.git`, and then type